A canonical tree decomposition for order types, and some applications: Counting triangulations

-The right-hand term of Equation~\eqref{eq:kernel_equation_chain} is linear in $F(1,u)$ and $\partial_s F(1,u)$.
-Let us apply the standard {\em kernel method} (see, e.g., \cite{kernelmethod}): since $F(s,u)$ is analytic near $(1,0)$, we can evaluate Equation~\eqref{eq:kernel_equation_chain} for some $s(u)$ that cancels the coefficient $1-\frac{us^4}{(1-s)^2}$, called the {\em kernel}, and such that $s(u)$ is close to $1$ when $u$ is close to $0$.
+The right-hand side of \cref{eq:kernel_equation_chain} is linear in $F(1,u)$ and $\partial_s F(1,u)$.
+Let us apply the standard {\em kernel method} (see, e.g., \cite{kernelmethod}): since $F(s,u)$ is analytic near $(1,0)$, we can evaluate \cref{eq:kernel_equation_chain} for some $s(u)$ that cancels the coefficient $1-\frac{us^4}{(1-s)^2}$, called the {\em kernel}, and such that $s(u)$ is close to $1$ when $u$ is close to $0$.
 Two functions satisfy these conditions: